Abul Fazl: Inshā-i-Abu'l Fazl

 The Inshā-i-Abu'l Fazl or the Maqtubāt-i-Allami contains the official despatches written by Abu'l Fazl.
 It is divided into two parts.
-The first part contains Akbar's letters to Abdullah Khan Uzbeg of Turan, Shah Abbas of Persia, Raja Ali Khan of Khandesh, Burhan-ul-Mulk of Ahmadnagar and his own nobles such as Abdur Rahim Khan-i-Khanan.
+The first part contains Akbar's letters to Abdullah Khan Uzbeg of Turan, Shah Abbas of Persia, Raja Ali Khan of Khandesh, Burhan al-Mulk of Ahmadnagar and his own nobles such as Abdur Rahim Khan-i-Khanan.
 The second part consists Abu'l Fazl's letters to Akbar, Daniyal, Mirza Shah Rukh and Khan Khanan.
-This collection was compiled by Abd-us-samad, son of Afzal Muhammad, who claims that he was Abu'l Fazl's sister's son as well as his son-in-law.
+This collection was compiled by Abd as-Samad, son of Afzal Muhammad, who claims that he was Abu'l Fazl's sister's son as well as his son-in-law.

 Governance and sovereignty

 Abul Fazl in the political sphere was concerned with social stability.
 In his Ain-i-Akbari, he presented a theory of sovereignty promised on social contract.

-His divine theory of 'Padshahat', present the concept of royalty.
-According to him 'Padshahat' meant 'an established owner' where 'Pad' stands for stability and 'shah' stands for owner.
-Padshah therefore is the established owner who cannot be eliminated by anyone.
-According to Abul Fazl, Padshah has been sent by God, who works as an agent of God for the welfare of his subjects and maintains peace and harmony in his empire.
+His divine theory of 'Padishahat', present the concept of royalty.
+According to him 'Padishahat' meant 'an established owner' where 'Pad' stands for stability and 'shah' stands for owner.
+Padishah therefore is the established owner who cannot be eliminated by anyone.
+According to Abul Fazl, Padishah has been sent by God, who works as an agent of God for the welfare of his subjects and maintains peace and harmony in his empire.

 With respect to sovereignty, Abul Fazl considered it to be present in nature.
 The king established his sovereignty through his absolute power, he had the final authority in governance, administration, agriculture, education and other fields.
 According to Abul Fazl, it was impossible to challenge the king and nobody could share his power.

-Sulh-I-Kul or the doctrine of peace
+Sulh-i-Kul (The doctrine of peace)

 Abul Fazl said that sovereignty was not restricted to a particular faith.
 As the king was considered an agent of God, he cannot discriminate among various faiths present in society and in case the king discriminates on the basis of caste, religion or class then he would not be considered a just king.

 Sovereignty was not linked to any particular faith.
 Abul Fazl promoted the good values of different religions and assembled them for the maintenance of peace.
 He provided relief to people by making them free from bound thoughts.
 He also justified the views of Akbar by presenting him as a rational ruler.